-Traditionally, group 1 car seats are forward facing car seats that are used after the infant seat.
-However, you do not have to turn your child forward facing at group 1 stage, rear facing group 1 car seats are now widely available – which are also up to 5x safer!
+Traditionally, group 1 car seats were forward facing car seats that were used after the infant seat.
+However car seats that only cover group 1 are no longer manufactured.
+You do not have to turn your child forward facing at group 1 stage, rear facing group 1 car seats are now widely available – which are up to 5x safer!

 What’s it like?

-- Most seats have a 5 point harness to restrain your little monkey, but some seats use an impact shield (forward facing only)
+- Most seats have a 5-point harness to restrain your child, but some seats use an impact shield (forward facing only)

 Who’s it for?

 - Weight: 9kg/20lbs – 18kg/40lbs